vectordotdev/vector/docs/specs/target.md

   * SHOULD be limited to 1 GiB of disk space, MUST be overridable by the user.

 ### 4. Aggregator Architecture

+The [aggregator architecture][aggregator_architecture] deploys Vector onto dedicated nodes for data aggregation.
+The following requirements define support for this architecture:

 * Architecture
   * MUST deploy as a stateful service on dedicated nodes, Vector is the only